 - Prioritize prevention interventions based on need, effectiveness, cost, theory, and community norms and values

-Member positions include individuals from populations infected and affected by HIV and Hepatitis.
-There are positions that serve or have interest in community with technical expertise such as the Department of Education, Criminal Justice, Substance Abuse, etc. There are also 5 positions to include representation from across Wyoming that is divided into regions.
+Member positions include individuals from populations infected and affected by HIV and hepatitis.
+There are positions that serve or have interest in community with technical expertise such as the Department of Education, criminal justice, substance abuse, etc. There are also five regional positions that represent communities from across Wyoming.

 Please see our CAPPA Membership Grid, which outlines the positions within CAPPA.